PaloAltoNetworks/pan-os-python/docs/overview.rst

 **Palo Alto Networks App**

-* Dashboards to track SaaS application usage, user activity, system health, configuration changes for audits, Wildfire malware, and other Palo Alto Networks specific features.
+* Dashboards to track SaaS application usage, user activity, system health, configuration changes for audits, Wildfire malware, GlobalProtect and other Palo Alto Networks specific features.
 * Advanced correlations in each dashboard
 * Datamodels with pivots for easy access to data and visualizations